 Accessibility Statement

-The Angewandte tries to make the festival and especially the guided tours more accessible.
+Angewandte strives to make the festival and in particular the guided tours more accessible.
 Here you will find information on the accessibility of buildings and the program offerings.
 Below is the accessibility statement for the digital offerings of the Angewandte Festival.

 Buildings, Entrances, and Elevators

-Our buildings are mostly accessible, with a few exceptions at Georg-Coch-Platz 2 (formerly Postsparkasse).
-For this building, the wheelchair-accessible entrance is located at Wiesingerstraße 4.
-Additionally, during the festival, some rooms may have limited accessibility due to temporary exhibition architecture.
-Elevators are available at all locations, but not all have a minimum width of 130 cm.
+Our buildings are largely accessible.
+Exceptions include both exhibition spaces at the University Gallery in Heiligenkreuzerhof (Schönlaterngasse 5 or Grashofgasse 3, 1010 Vienna), as well as a few rooms at the Georg-Coch-Platz 2 location (former Postsparkasse).
+For the latter building, the wheelchair-accessible entrance is located at Wiesingerstraße 4.
+In addition, during the festival, access to certain rooms may be limited due to temporary exhibition installations.
 Our staff at the respective info points or our porters are happy to assist.

 Toilets